We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 Pedro Guimaraes, Co-Founder, BusWays.

-BusWays gives approved schools access to an admin portal where they can view data on their buses.
-Using BusWays, schools can view live the bus’ speed and the routes they take.
+BusWays gives approved schools access to an admin portal to view data on their buses.
+Using BusWays, schools can view the bus’ speed and the routes they take.
 Also, the app allows schools to check the attendance of their passengers.

 B. Track Me